vonum/book-shelf/README.md

 - Design Patterns in Ruby
 - Refactoring - Improving the Design of Existing Code
 - Patterns of Enterprise Application Architecture

+#### Artificial Intelligence
+- Learning TensorFlow - A Guide To Building Deep Learning Systems

+#### Other
+- Tao Of Letting Go - Meditation For Modern Living